gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

                 .. tab-item:: Q1

-                    Modify the oldlist to be the list of letters "a", "e", "t".
+                    Modify the origlist to be the list of letters "a", "e", "t".

                     .. code-block:: python